aws/copilot-cli/site/content/docs/commands/svc-deploy.en.md

       --resource-tags stringToString   Optional.
 Labels with a key and value separated by commas.
                                        Allows you to categorize resources. (default []) --no-rollback bool               Optional.
 Disable automatic stack
-                                       rollback in case of a deployment failure.
+                                       rollback in case of deployment failure.
                                        We do not recommend using this flag for a production environment.
       --tag string                     Optional.
 The service's image tag.